paxdotdev/pax/README.md

 # Pax

-Design and build user interfaces that run anywhere.
+**Design and build user interfaces that run anywhere.**

 Pax is two things that work together: (1) a vector design tool and (2) a cross-platform user interface engine.

-(1) **Pax Designer** is a vector design tool that reads & writes user interface definitions as code.
+(1) **Pax Designer** is a vector design tool + visual builder that reads & writes user interface definitions as code.

-(2) **Pax Engine** is a user interface engine: a cross-platform, fast, and lightweight toolkit for building native apps & websites.
+(2) **Pax Engine** is a user interface engine: a cross-platform engine for building & deploying native apps & websites.

-All built in Rust 🦀🦀
+🦀 Built in Rust 🦀

 ## Get Started